 Simply connect each cell to the corresponding one in each tab with “=”.
 For the totals, use the good old =SUM() formula and voila, you have an awesome video game collection tracker sheet!

-Hopefully this was something that proved useful to any of you out there who want to have a better way of tracking your game collection.
+Hopefully this was something that proved useful to any of you out there who want to have a better way to track your game collection for free.

-If you have any tips or advice for me, please do reach out to me on social media, I would love to hear from you!
+If you have any tips or advice for how to track your game collection for free, please do reach out to me on social media, I would love to hear from you!

 Now that you’ve got your collection tracked, it’s time to start managing your growing backlog.